ivadomed/ivadomed/docs/source/configuration_file.rst

         "$$description": [
-            "Indicates if input-level dropout should be applied during training.\n", "This option trains a model to be robust to missing modalities by setting \n", "to zero one channel.
-If a modality is already missing, it will only drop \n", "this modality.
-This option is always disabled at test time."
+            "Indicates if input-level dropout should be applied during training.\n", "This option trains a model to be robust to missing modalities by setting \n", "to zero one or more channels.
+Always at least one channel will be kept.
+If one \n", "or more modalities are already missing, it will be considered as dropped."
         ],
         "type": "boolean"
     }